python/cpython/Doc/library/struct.rst

 .. note::

-   Native mode is the default, packing or unpacking data based on the platform and compiler on which the Python interpreter was built.
+   When no prefix character is given, native mode is the default.
+It packs or unpacks data based on the platform and compiler on which the Python interpreter was built.
    The result of packing a given C struct includes pad bytes which maintain proper alignment for the C types involved; similarly, alignment is taken into account when unpacking.
 In contrast, when